hashicorp/terraform/website/source/docs/providers/vsphere/index.html.markdown

 ## Argument Reference

-The following arguments are used to configure the vSphere Provider:
+The following arguments are used to configure the VMware vSphere Provider:

 * `user` - (Required) This is the username for vSphere API operations.
 Can also be specified with the `VSPHERE_USER` environment variable.